sdclibbery/tradr/README.md

  * Update status on retrieving orders from gdax
  * Can read back info on filled orders, augmenting with profit info
 * Save account info to DB whenever its accessed
+* Sort out graceful closedown: use server.close to not accept new connections, then wait for existing to complete
 * Trading pages
  x Route for page with product
  x List account info into iframe